U.S. B-2 bombers sent to Korea on rare mission: diplomacy not destruction

 The official said the idea for the practice bombing run, part of annual U.S.-South Korean military exercises named Foal Eagle, emerged from government-wide discussions over how to signal to Seoul and Tokyo that Washington would back them in a crisis.

-It is less clear whether Washington informed China, North Korea's neighbor and only major ally, in advance.
+It is less clear whether Washington informed China, North Korea's neighbour and only major ally, in advance.

 The plan was approved by the White House and coordinated with South Korea and Japan, the official said.